kunalsojatia/newsletters-to-kindle/README.md

-# 📬 Gmail to Kindle Newsletter Pipeline
+# 📬 Send Newsletters to Kindle Automatically

 A zero-maintenance Google Apps Script that automatically converts your Gmail newsletters into perfectly formatted, distraction-free EPUBs and sends them to your Kindle.